Wealth of Experience

 B.A.
 Sociology, Roanoke College

-Caroline joined the admission team in summer 2015, having previously worked in undergraduate admission as an assistant director of admission at Hartwick College since 2010.
-Over the past five years, in addition to significant travel, event planning, and working as the athletic liaison for the admission team, Caroline developed a sophisticated approach to social media outreach for Hartwick that includes clever and thoughtful ways to acknowledge and repeat information that their applicants share in social media settings.
+Caroline joined the admission team in summer 2015, having previously worked in undergraduate admission as an Assistant Director of Admission at Hartwick College since 2010.
+While at Hartwick, in addition to significant travel, event planning, and working as the athletic liaison for the admission team, Caroline developed a sophisticated approach to social media outreach that includes clever and thoughtful ways to acknowledge and repeat information that their applicants share in social media settings.
 As an undergraduate student at Roanoke College, Caroline was chosen as a sophomore to work for one of the senior staff in the admission office.
 She helped with setting up travel, gave presentations on the road, and was involved in student outreach and on-campus events.